wp-plugins/rating-widget/readme.txt

 * New: Localized to German.

 = 1.0.7 =
-* New: ReadOnly functionality was added - now you can set your ratings to also be readonly (e.g. the front page posts).
+* New: ReadOnly functionality was added - now you can set your star ratings to also be readonly (e.g. the front page posts).
 * New: You can now specify any UTF-8 letters in the advanced text settings.
 E.g. you can use Swedish words with letters like Å, Ä, Ö.
 * Fix: CSS stylesheet improvements.